 - Cost is $10 per person.

-MacArthur has one of the highest concentrations of turtle nests in the area, and only a handful of walks went without seeing a turtle in 2014.
+MacArthur has one of the highest concentrations of turtle nests in the area, and only a handful of walks go without seeing a turtle most years.

-Tours go rain or shine and cancel only for active lightning storms; otherwise, tickets are non-refundable.
+Tours go rain or shine and cancel only for active lightning storms.

 Loggerhead Marinelife Center